• Skip to primary navigation

 Now find a relaxing spot on a patio, sip on the refreshing raspberry mojito and enjoy.

-Tip: And for more raspberry drinks, I have no doubt you'll also love my raspberry margarita.
+Tip: And for more raspberry drinks, I have no doubt you'll also love my shaken raspberry daiquiri, raspberry margarita and raspberry-chocolate martini.

 Recipe FAQs